 About the Course

-4. Describe how compliance with ADA regulations affects commercial restroom product selection.
+4. Understand how compliance with ADA affects commercial restroom product selection for education facilities.

 Method of Delivery:

 The course is offered to architectural, design and engineering professionals in a breakfast, lunch and learn or after hours setting.
 The course is presented in PowerPoint.

 There is no cost for this program.
 The course is sponsored by the manufacturer and therefore is offered at no cost.
 A course attendance document will be presented to attendees for use in filing for CEUs.